KarthikPanchada/StudentGrievance/README.md

 • The student gets the notification whether the complaint is IN PROCESS or it has been CLOSED by the Admin ON Dashboard.

-• Student needs to check the complaint status whereas Admin needs to check the complaint regularly to see whether new complaint has been filed or not.
+• Student needs to check the complaint status where as Admin needs to check the complaint regularly to see whether new complaint has been filed or not.